iukadike/blog/_posts/2023-09-10-format-string-attack.md

 - determine the shellcode address by adding the offset to the buffer address.
 - use the calculated address to build the format specifiers

 I create the format string by starting with the lowest value since the %x is cummulative.
-0x7fff is the smallest value, so I atart with this and increment till i have all the required values.
+0x7fff is the smallest value, so I start with this and increment till I have all the required values.
 I also place them into their respective addresses at the calculated offset.

 ```python
 # Create format string